The Australian Property Market Moves in Cycles

 Fast forward to today and that same house may be worth closer to $700 - $800,000, with yields compressing into the 3–4% range.

-Once again, the biggest gains came after most investors had given up on the market.
+Once again, like Brisbane, the biggest gains came after most investors had given up on the market.

-Today everyone is looking for the next "hotspot" - the next place to soar - and brand new "advisors" are pushing their client sinto regional tows and far flung areas based on what happened during Covid, when there WAS en exodus from the Australian capital cities to the regional towns.
+Today everyone is looking for the next "hotspot" - the next place to soar - and brand new "advisors" are pushing their clients into regional towns and far flung areas based on what happened during Covid, when there WAS an exodus from the Australian capital cities to the regional towns.

 The Problem with “Hotspot” Investing in Regional Towns